LOADING ...

 And the silk ribbons in the country

-Golden and precious stones
+Golden chains and stones

 I truly enticed him my glitter and gold

-He spoke nobly and with ease
+He spoke nobly and pleasant ease

 Rumor had it there was a lord in his family

-It's much better to be of it*
+It's much to be sure of it*

 And bought a ticket for a or two

-Now we'll forever be living the life
+Now we'll forever be the good life

 **"A leoga" means "alas".
 "N seo mo sciln" means "this is not my story" (or anecdote), and "", when placed after the like this, can just mean "oh", but it can also be a term of endearment, then pertaining to "sciln".
 So the way I think it makes the most sense is if we take "mo sciln " to mean something like "my sweet story", ie., the story that she wished she were telling now.